-Before you stock your medicine cabinet, here’s a rundown of the most widely used over-the-counter (OTC) treatments.
+Before you stock your medicine cabinet, here’s a rundown of the most widely used OTC treatments for aching joints.

-- OTC pain relievers.
 For swelling, the best solutions are general pain relievers that reduce inflammation and don’t contain steroids.
-These pain medications are extremely common and include ibuprofen (Advil®, Motrin®), naproxen (Aleve®) and aspirin.
-OTC pain medications can help reduce pain, aches and/or inflammation.
-If you’re taking other medications, be sure to consult your pharmacist before using any OTC pain relievers.
+These pain medications include ibuprofen (Advil®, Motrin®), naproxen (Aleve®) and aspirin.
+If you’re taking other medications, consult your pharmacist before using any OTC pain relievers.

-If you don’t have swelling or inflammation, acetaminophen (Tylenol®) can help.
-Be careful to avoid drinking alcohol while taking acetaminophen, however, as it can cause liver damage.
+If you don’t have swelling or inflammation, acetaminophen (Tylenol®) can help with painful joints.
+Avoid drinking alcohol while taking acetaminophen, as it can cause liver damage.

-The key ingredients active in these medicines include capsaicin and salicylates.
+The key ingredients active include capsaicin and salicylates.

-- Hot or cold therapy.
-Hot and cold treatments can help decrease inflammation, pain and stiffness.
+Hot and cold treatments can help decrease joint inflammation, pain and stiffness.
 Heat therapy includes dry heat (heating pads) and moist heat, like a hot bath or shower, and improves circulation and relaxes the muscles.
 Cold therapy, such as an ice pack or a cold compress, helps reduce swelling.

 “In addition to traditional medication, heating wraps and pads can also be used to relieve joint pain and don’t have serious side effects,” says Dr. McElroy.

-- Vitamins and supplements.
-Glucosamine or chondroitin sulfate are common supplements that contain material found in the joints, which may assist with regeneration.
+Glucosamine or chondroitin sulfate are supplements that contain material found in the joints, which may assist with regeneration.
 Antioxidants, which are often found in supplements, can also help prevent and treat joint pain by reducing inflammation.
 Omega 3s are found in fish oil and regulate body functions that manage inflammation.
 Green tea is also a natural anti-inflammatory and antioxidant.

-“It’s important that when treating your joint pain with traditional medication you also take advantage of natural remedies,” says Dr. McElroy.
+“When treating your joint pain with traditional medication you should also take advantage of natural remedies,” says Dr. McElroy.
 “Getting more sunlight — with sunscreen, of course — is one of the best ways to help yourself if you haven’t been getting out of the house enough.”

 The type of pain you have will determine the treatment that’s most appropriate.
-Be sure to talk with your doctor before you start any new treatments and to understand how any medications you’re taking might interact.
+Talk with your doctor before you start any new treatments and to understand how any medications you’re taking might interact.